 On the 1st of October 2006 SEV had its 60th birthday.
 During these years the company has become an important foundation in the Faroese society.
 The power company has continually thrived to adapt to new and changing times, in order for the company to continually supply everybody with the steady flow of electricity needed.

 The company also follows developments in other sustainable energy sources.
 SEV wanted to utilise the wind as much as possible.
-This requires thorough research, which started in 1993 with the establishment of a windmill in Neshaga, above Toftir.
+This required thorough research, which started in 1993 with the establishment of a windmill in Neshaga, above Toftir.

 SEV is also involved in projects that deal with wave energy, solar power and hydrogen technology.